rwachtler/ITM13TermStatistics/README.md

 	'Sat Nov 23 14:21:53 CET 2015'

-`3 Line and forward:` Gathered Text from Pages.
-Each new line is a new Page
+`3/5/7...
+Line:` URL of the text, that is located in the next line

+`4/6/8...
+Line:` Gathered Text from the "current" URL.
+Repeates for each visited URL

+`Last line:` Time, how long the crawler was running (in hh:mm:ss)

 ##Subsites
 - Subsites( Word/Site Overview) are called via Servlet
 - url: `TermStatistics/SiteOverview/{idOfSite}`

 ## REST-Calls
+- `/rest/action/crawler/{crawlerid}` -> restart the Crawler for an already safed Website in the Database
 - `/rest/website/{websiteid}/words` -> all words an amount on this website
 - `/rest/website/{websiteid}/words/{num}` -> all words an amount on this website, limit amount of words by num
+- `/rest/website/{websiteid}/period/10.11.2015/30.11.2015` -> words of one site in the given period
 - `/rest/word/{word}/websites` -> all websites of specific word with corresponding amounts
 - `/rest/word/{word}/period/10.11.2015/30.11.2015` -> one word with all dates & amounts in the given period
-- `/rest/website/{websiteid}/period/10.11.2015/30.11.2015` -> words of one site in the given period

-### Start a Crawler with given URL

-	localhost:8080/TermStatistics/rest/action/crawler/<id of webpage>